A New Census of the 0.2< z <3.0 Universe, Part II: The Star-Forming Sequence: Data and SED Modeling

 The redshifts come from several sources.
 The 3D-HST grism survey \citep{momcheva16} provides reliable space-based grism redshifts.
 The rest of the sample consists of photometric redshifts estimated with the publicly-available EAZY \citep{brammer08}.
 Approximately 30\% of the sample redshifts are from ground-based spectroscopy or reliable grism measurements, while the remainder are based on photometric estimates.
 The photometric redshifts are taken as the peak of the redshift probability distribution function.
 Thanks to the wide wavelength coverage and mixture of narrow-band and medium-band filters, they show a relatively low scatter of 0.0197$(1+z)$ compared to the grism redshifts \citep{bezanson16}.

 We select a stellar mass-complete sample of 26,971 galaxies at $0.5 < z < 3.0$ from this catalog.
 The lower redshift limit is set by the redshift at which the aperture-based photometry measurements start to become unreliable, and the upper redshift limit is where space-based (i.e. $HST$) rest-frame optical imaging is no longer available for target selection.
-Mass-complete limits are taken from \citet{leja20}, with an adjustment upwards by 0.25 (0.1) dex in this work at $z=0.65$ ($z=2.1$) to remove an observed upturn in the star-forming sequence at the lowest masses.
-This is likely necessary because the stellar mass-complete limit is set at 90\%, and a 10\% incompleteness rate can have a substantive effect on $<$SFR$>$, as red galaxies with low SFRs are more likely to drop out.
+Mass-complete limits are taken from \citet{leja20}, with an adjustment upwards by 0.1 dex in this work at $z=0.65$ and $z=2.1$ to remove an observed upturn in the star-forming sequence at the lowest masses.
+This is necessary because the stellar mass-complete limit is set at 90\%, and a 10\% incompleteness rate can have a substantive effect on $<$SFR$>$, as red galaxies with low SFRs are more likely to drop out.
+The level of this adjustment is determined by examining the log$M^*$ - logSFR distribution in small redshift slices at each redshift, and requiring that the distribution of galaxies in logSFR at the stellar mass-complete limit is similar to that at slightly higher stellar masses.
 As none of the conclusions are sensitive to the SFR near the mass-complete limit, this adjustment has no effect on the conclusions of this work.